davidmarquis/grails-lesscss/README.markdown

   integration with ui-performance plug-in that creates (and references) bundles of multiple CSS files.

 When in development, the generated `<link>` will link directly to the .less file.
-For other environments, the <link> will directly link to the corresponding static .css file compiled at WAR generation time.
+For other environments, the `<link>` element will directly link to the corresponding static .css file compiled at WAR generation time.

 ## <less:scripts> tag

-Output the other scripts required for in-browser compilation of .less files and auto-reloading.
+Output the Javascripts required for in-browser compilation of .less files and auto-reloading.
-The tag will only output something when in development mode.
+The tag will only output something when not running in a WAR (such as in development).

+# Play nicely with ui-performance

+In order for the plug-in to collaborate with ui-performance, the following elements must be taken into consideration:

+ * Since ui-performance minifies and bundles CSS files (and not LESS files), it must run after the lesscss plug-in has compiled CSS file during the WAR generation process.
+ * In order for the bundles to work correctly in the different environments, you must define a different bundle configuration in 'development' environment: the Less-managed stylesheet must *not* be configured in development, because it would result in continuous 404 errors (the .css file being non existent in dev).
+ I suggest having two set of configurations for bundles: one for local development and another for the other environment (which will contain references to Less-generated CSS stylesheets).

 # Thanks